 Both the midterm and the final exams are closed books.
 The overall course grade will be calculated as listed below:

 Midterm Exam 1 15%

 Midterm Exam 2 25%

-Loss Reserving/ Pricing Project 5%
+Loss Reserving/Pricing Project 10%

-Simulation Project 5%

 Final Exam 50%

-Non-programmable calculators are allowed on the midterm tests and the final exam.
-However, SOAapproved calculators are strongly recommended.
+SOA-approved non-programmable calculators are allowed for the midterm tests and the final exam.

 General information about missed coursework